The Rundeck GUI has a menu which lets you view and manage system wide configuration settings.

 The Key Storage facility provides GUI backed by an API to manage public, private keys and passwords.
-These stored keys are used by both Node Executor and File Copier plugins.
-Project configuration settings allow you to reference a key path for both the default Node Executor and File Copier (see above.
+These stored keys are used by many different types of Rundeck plugins.
+The Key Storage entries can also be used in Job definitions as secure value inputs.

-You can organize the keys similar to how you locate files in a file system, using convention to define the folder structure.
+Key Storage organizes keys similar to how files are organized in a file system.
+Keys can be organized into a folder structure.
 Here's an example convention that uses three fields to manage keys.

 The fields in the pattern provide slots to allow multiple projects and users.